California Occupational Therapist School

 How to Become an Occupational Therapist in California

-- Earn a Bachelor's degree, preferably in Biology, Psychology, or a health care related field.
+- Earn a Bachelor's degree, preferably in Biology, Psychology, or a health care-related field.

 - Take and pass the National Certification Exam given by the NBCOT to become an Occupational Therapist Registered (OTR).

 - Apply for a California license to practice Occupational Therapy.
-A transcript from your occupational therapy degree program will be required, as will verification that you passed the national exam.
-Fingerprints and a criminal background check will be performed (with fees for these services payable at your local or state police department office).
+A transcript from your occupational therapy degree program may be required, as well as verification that you passed the national exam.
+Fingerprints and a criminal background check should be performed (with fees for these services payable at your local or state police department office).
 If you have not worked as an Occupational Therapist or as an Occupational Therapist Assistant within five years of the time you apply for your license, you must have either completed 40 hours or Professional Development Units of continuing education within the past two years, or passed the NBCOT examination.
 The initial license fee is $150, while the fee for a limited permit is $75.
 Licenses renew every two years for a fee of $150.

 California Board of Occupational Therapy